bradsherman/ParadigmsProject/README.md

 ----------------
 First, designate a host (player1) and a client (player2).
 We have provided a few test script to aid in the process of getting the players set up.
-The host can run `src/get_ip.py` to have their ip displayed to the screen and then the client can modify `src/client.py` line 11 to contain the correct ip address.
+The host can run `python src/get_ip.py` to have their ip displayed to the screen and then the client can modify `src/client.py` line 11 to contain the correct ip address.
 Also, player1 can run `src/replace_ip.sh` which will get their ip and automatically replace it in `src/client.py`.
 Then player1 simply needs to push the changes to